MWANGI-BUILDS/northstar-support-deflection/tests/smoke_tests.md

 QA Testing Log — Northstar Support Chatbot Prototype

-Tested By: QA Testing Lead
+Tested By: Sandisiwe Phillip
 Date: August 13, 2026
 Goal: Verify that the customer service chatbot correctly answers order questions, handles product returns, checks stock levels, and routes complex issues to human support.

-Scope: Priority Focus on Order Status and Stock Availability (Returns supported as optional deflection flow)
+Scope Focus: Order Status and Stock Availability (Returns supported as secondary deflection flow)

-Core Flow Verification
+Core Scope Verification — Order Status & Stock Availability

 1. Checking Shipped Orders
 - What Was Tested: Asked the chatbot where an active, shipped order was by typing: "Where is my order NS-10234?"